marcoantonioni/cp4ba-wfps/README.md

 ### 6.1 Interact with services from 'SimpleDemoWfPS' application

-Login in browser to '/Workplace' as user in TeamBindings to interact with tasks.
+Login in browser to '<b>/Workplace</b>' as a user defined in TeamBindings role to interact with tasks.

 ```
 #------------------------------------------